 What other blood tests will I need?

 I see other MSK doctors.
-Can I continue to do so?
+Can I keep seeing them?

 Talk with your MSK doctor and local doctors about planning your care.
-Some people transfer other care they receive at MSK to their primary care doctor or a specialist in their community.
-Other people keep seeing doctors at MSK.
+You can transfer other care you receive at MSK to your primary care doctor or specialist in your community.
+You can also choose to keep seeing your doctors at MSK.
 Your MSK and local doctors can help you decide what’s best for you.

 If I have another problem related to colorectal cancer, can I come back to MSK?